ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Data available
 The component supports getting data from the PV array as a whole as well as each individual inverter.

+### Exposed devices and entities
+ECU and inverters will be exposed in Home Assistant.
+As a result the following sensors and switch can be used.

-### Array Level Sensors
+### ECU Sensors

-These sensors will show up under an `ECU [ID]` device, where [ID] is the unique ID of your ECU

 * sensor.ecu_current_power - total amount of power (in W) being generated right now
+* sensor.ecu_inverters - total number of configured inverters in the ECU
+* sensor.ecu_inverters_online - total number of configured online inverters in the ECU
 * sensor.ecu_today_energy - total amount of energy (in kWh) generated today now
 * sensor.ecu_lifetime_energy - total amount of energy (in kWh) generated from the lifetime of the array

-### Inverter Level Sensors
+### Inverter Level Sensors (Array)

-A new device will be created for each inverter called `Inverter [UID]` where [UID] is the unique ID of the Inverter
+A new device will be created for each inverter called `Inverter_[UID]` where [UID] is the unique ID of the Inverter
 * sensor.inverter_[UID]_frequency - the AC power frequency in Hz
 * sensor.inverter_[UID]_voltage - the AC voltage in V
 * sensor.inverter_[UID]_temperature - the temperature of the invertor in your local unit (C or F)
 * sensor.inverter_[UID]_signal - the signal strength of the zigbee connection
 * sensor.inverter_[UID]_power_ch_[1-4] - the current power generation (in W) of each channel of the invertor - number of channels will depend on inverter model
+* binary_sensor.ecu_using_cached_data - indicates the usage of cached data

+### Switch
+* switch.ecu_query_device - switch will turn off in the sixth step using cached data

 ## TODO
-1. Code cleanup - it probably needs some work
+Code cleanup - it probably needs some work
-2. Improve ECU-R-PRO firmware compatibility and ECU-C compatibility.
-If you can contribute in bugfixing/testing you're invited to help